Alabama Legislature

-The Alabama Legislature is the legislative branch of the state government of Alabama.
+The Alabama Legislature is the legislative branch of the government of the U.S. state of Alabama.
 It is a bicameral body composed of the House of Representatives and Senate.
 It is one of the few state legislatures in which members of both chambers serve four-year terms and in which all are elected in the same cycle.
-The most recent election was on November 6, 2018.
+The most recent election was on November 8, 2022.
 The new legislature assumes office immediately following the certification of the election results by the Alabama Secretary of State which occurs within a few days following the election.

 The Legislature meets in the Alabama State House in Montgomery.
 The original capitol building, located nearby, has not been used by the Legislature on a regular basis since 1985, when it closed for renovations.
 In the 21st century, it serves as the seat of the executive branch as well as a museum.

 History

 Establishment

 The Alabama Legislature was founded in 1818 as a territorial legislature for the Alabama Territory.
 Following the federal Alabama Enabling Act of 1819 and the successful passage of the first Alabama Constitution in the same year, the Alabama General Assembly became a fully fledged state legislature upon the territory's admission as a state.
 The term both of state representatives and of state senators is four years.

 The General Assembly was one of the 11 state legislatures of the Confederate States of America during the American Civil War.
 Following the state's secession from the Union in January 1861, delegates from across the South met at the state capital of Montgomery to create the Confederate government.
 Between February and May 1861, Montgomery served as the Confederacy's capital, where Alabama state officials let members of the new Southern federal government make use of its offices.
 The Provisional Confederate Congress met for three months inside the General Assembly's chambers at the Alabama State Capitol.
 Jefferson Davis was inaugurated as the Confederacy's first and only president on the steps of the capitol.

 However, following complaints from Southerners over Montgomery's uncomfortable conditions and, more importantly, following Virginia's entry into the Confederacy, the Confederate government moved to Richmond in May 1861.